 The ultimate success of any business is dependent on making a profit to provide a return to shareholders and create wealth for future investment.
 Profits allow the business to continue, to grow and to prosper for the benefit of all stakeholders.
 Profit improvement is something that all businesses are continually striving for, but often without a clear strategy.

-In my book ‘How to build a successful business to achieve the lifestyle you desire’ which you can request a PDF or hard copy of ont the right.
+In my book ‘How to build a successful business to achieve the lifestyle you desire’ which you can request a PDF or hard copy below.
 I will walk you through the 7 key drivers that will grow your business

 There are two basic ways to create profit improvement.
 The first and the usual focus of an SME is to look to reduce its expenses.
 However, this strategy will only deliver an increase in profit for a limited period of time.
 This is because costs are a finite amount and reducing costs to far will impinge on the critical mass of a business to achieve its productivity and ultimately its sales potential.
 While it is good business practice to monitor and control expenses at all times, it is highly unlikely to achieve long term profit improvement.